 Lost super

-Uncontactable: This is where your fund can't reach you and there have been no contributions or rollovers in the last 12 months.
+- Uncontactable: This is where your fund can't reach you and there have been no contributions or rollovers in the last 12 months.
+This can happen if you change jobs and move to a new super fund, and you move house without updating your old super fund of your new address.

 Unclaimed super

-Over 65 years old: Funds transfer your super to the ATO if you're over 65, have had no contributions for 2 years and have been uncontactable for 5 years.
+- Over 65 years old: Funds transfer your super to the ATO if you're over 65, had no contributions for 2 years and have been uncontactable for 5 years.

 If you hold multiple super accounts you’ll also be paying fees on multiple super accounts.
-And when you consider that your fund could charge anywhere between 0.5% and 1% (or even higher) of your balance each year in fees, it quickly becomes clear that it’s best to sort the problem out sooner rather than later.
+And when you consider that your fund could charge anywhere between 0.5% and 1% (or even higher) of your balance each year in fees, it quickly becomes clear that it’s best to consolidate your super funds sooner rather than later.

 Benefits of consolidating your super